 - Maximum award amount: $25,000

-Grant applications are opened 6-7 weeks prior to their respective deadlines.
-Nonprofits may preview the full program narrative and application for each active grant program here.
+Grant applications are open 6-7 weeks prior to their respective deadlines.
+For more information, check out our Grantmaking Information Packet.
+Nonprofits may also preview the program summary and application for each active grant program here.

 Nonprofits are asked to contact Nicole Wynter to discuss their project, before initiating a grant application.